na-na-hi/renget/archive/2f8so.md

 -[You take the camping supplies into a flat clearing and quickly set up the large tent and a box for storage] -[Gore tried to help but their big wing-claws are not dexterous enough to handle tiny human tools] -[you realized this when you asked them to hammer a stake in the ground for you and they slammed it down so hard it made a small crater..]
-\>"a..aha..sorry, monsters don't really use tools.."
-[you notice Gore is panting slightly, the humidity must be hard on them for someone covered in jet black scales] [you mention that you'd like to cool off by the lake now]
+%darkgreen%\>"a..aha..sorry, monsters don't really use tools.."%% [you notice Gore is panting slightly, the humidity must be hard on them for someone covered in jet black scales] [you mention that you'd like to cool off by the lake now]
-\>"oh man that sounds great, its a scorcher out there today"
+%darkgreen%\>"oh man that sounds great, its a scorcher out there today"
-\>"i can smell the water from here! follow me!"
-[they rush off, tearing through lose trees and brush like it was sticks and pebbles] [must be easy to forget that they're a juggernaut covered in scales harder than stone] [following the trail of destruction you arrive at the lake bed, its shimmering clear waters are most inviting] [you cup your hands and take a sip from the crisp clear waters] [while Gore opens their mouth wide and shoves their head deep below the waters surface, drinking deep, when they surface you notice that they have a shard of seaweed stuck to their head]
+\>"i can smell the water from here! follow me!"%% [they rush off, tearing through lose trees and brush like it was sticks and pebbles] [must be easy to forget that they're a juggernaut covered in scales harder than stone] [following the trail of destruction you arrive at the lake bed, its shimmering clear waters are most inviting] [you cup your hands and take a sip from the crisp clear waters] [while Gore opens their mouth wide and shoves their head deep below the waters surface, drinking deep, when they surface you notice that they have a shard of seaweed stuck to their head]
-\>"PUUAAHH, i needed that! nothing tastes better than fresh water"
+%darkgreen%\>"PUUAAHH, i needed that! nothing tastes better than fresh water"
 \>"well, maybe not just fresh water, i could really go for some meat too, its almost time for the lunch hunt."
 \>"what about you? what do hunters eat?"
-\>"i've heard hunters can eat almost anything, like Deviljho but without all the angry."
-[you feel like you could go for a bite yourself]
+\>"i've heard hunters can eat almost anything, like Deviljho but without all the angry."%% [you feel like you could go for a bite yourself]

 OPTIONS